campa-consortium/pals/source/parameters/magneticmultipole.md

   KnN             KtapnN
   KsN             KtapsN
 ```
-Also there are four length length integrated tapering parameters corresponding to the four
+Additionally, there are four length length integrated tapering parameters corresponding to the four
 length integrated field parameters.
 The actual (total) field is the sum of the field plus
 the tapering field.
 For example:
 ```{code} yaml